kevin-foster-uk/kevin-foster-uk.github.io/content/posts/wordpress-code/index.md

 ### The Security and Performance Tax

 WordPress's popularity makes it a giant target.
-While the core has become much more secure, the plugin architecture—a key to its versatility—is also its greatest vulnerability.
+While the core has become much more secure, the plugin architecture, a key to its versatility, is also its greatest vulnerability.
 A single poorly coded plugin can compromise an entire site.
 Furthermore, achieving high performance for large-scale sites often requires a stack of caching plugins and external services, as the core isn’t optimized for speed out of the box.

 ### Is WordPress Still a Good Choice?

 Absolutely.
 For blogs, marketing sites, brochureware, and any project where a client needs to manage content easily, WordPress is often the best choice.
 The criticism isn't that WordPress is "bad," but rather that it is not ideally suited for every task.

 The key is to choose the right tool for the job.
-For developers building complex web applications, a modern framework like Laravel or a headless CMS might offer a more robust foundation.
-But for empowering users to publish content and manage their own sites, WordPress’s benefits continue to outweigh its technical debts.
+For empowering users to publish content and manage their own sites, WordPress’s benefits continue to outweigh its technical debts.
 The conversation around its codebase is a sign of a mature platform.
-Understanding these limitations is the first step to working within them—or wisely choosing to use a different tool altogether.
+Understanding these limitations is the first step to working within them, or wisely choosing to use a different tool altogether.